xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 container, then use the `LD_LIBRARY_PATH`-based scout runtime inside that container to provide ABI compatibility for the game.

-### Native Linux games on future runtimes: soldier, sniper, etc.
+### <span id="sniper">Native Linux games targeting Steam Runtime 3 'sniper'</span>

 pressure-vessel is able to run games in a runtime that is newer than scout.
-Steam Runtime version 2, codenamed soldier, is based on Debian 10 (2019) and is already available to the public.

-Steam Runtime version 3, codenamed sniper, is very similar to soldier.
+[Steam Runtime version 3, codenamed sniper][sniper],
+is the first such runtime available to developers of native Linux games on Steam.
-It is based on Debian 11 (2021) instead of Debian 10 (2019), with
+It is based on Debian 11 (2021).
-correspondingly newer versions of various shared libraries and other packages.

-For commands, filenames, etc. in this document that refer to `soldier`, substituting `sniper` will usually provide a similar result for the sniper runtime.

-As of mid 2022, releasing games on Steam that require the soldier, sniper or newer container runtimes is not possible without manual action by the Steam developers.
-A development branch of Battle for Wesnoth is the first example of [a game using the sniper container runtime][wesnoth-sniper].
-We hope this will become available for general use in future.
+Native Linux games that require sniper can be released on Steam.
+The intention is that this will become available as a "self-service" feature via the Steamworks partner web interface, which can be used by any game that benefits from a newer library stack.
+However, as of early 2023, this mechanism is not yet ready, so configuring a game to run in sniper requires manual setup by a Valve developer.
+Please contact Valve for more information.

+Early adopters for this mechanism include
+[Battle for Wesnoth][Wesnoth on sniper],
+[Endless Sky][Endless Sky on sniper] and [Retroarch][Retroarch on sniper].

-If it is useful to run in a newer container during development, the *Steam Linux Runtime - soldier* or
-*Steam Linux Runtime - sniper* compatibility tools can be used to achieve this.
+If it is useful to run in a newer container during development, the *Steam Linux Runtime - sniper* compatibility tool can be used to achieve this.

+#### Native Linux games targeting Steam Runtime 2 'soldier'

+Native Linux games that require soldier cannot be released on Steam.
+The next-generation runtime for native Linux games is intended to be Steam Runtime 3 `sniper`.
+For development, debugging and experiments, if it is useful to run a game under `soldier`, replacing `sniper` with `soldier` in instructions that refer to `sniper` should usually work.

 ### Windows games, using Proton